ausdigital/ausdigital-idp/docs/concepts.md

 In this example the identity claim is against the "Australian Business Number" ID Scheme (ABN).
-It means that (according to this IDP), this client of the IDP (the RP) has permission to update businesses metadata for the business known as ABN 12345678.
+It means that (according to this IDP), this client of the IDP is the business known as ABN 12345678, and they have given the RP permission to update their businesses metadata.

 ## ID Schemes and Jurisdictions